johbar/text-extraction-service/README.md

 But it is being used in production (at least for PDFs).
 The use case is the fast processing of binary documents for repeated search machine indexation (see below for details).

-The RegEx-based RTF parser is rather inefficient.

 The parser for XML-based office formats is not very sophisticated and might need more testing.

-Apache [Tika](https://tika.apache.org/) is definitively a more versatile and mature solution to be considered.
+Apache [Tika](https://tika.apache.org/) and [Kreuzberg](https://kreuzberg.dev/) are definitively more versatile and mature solutions to be considered.

 ## Features